10 exploradores aventureros que cambiaron el mundo con sus expediciones

 Alexandra David Neel- 10 Exploradores aventureros que cambiaron al mundo con sus expediciones

-The first western woman to set foot in Tibet.
-More specifically, the city of Lhasa, the capital of the country, whose entry was strictly prohibited to all foreigners.
+The first Western woman to set foot in Tibet, more specifically in the city of Lhasa, the country's capital, where entry was strictly forbidden to all foreigners.

 EILEEN COLLINS